-Located in the heart of the emerging Ancoats urban village, this new build development comprises 11 apartments, 11 townhouses and one penthouse.
+Located in the heart of the emerging Ancoats urban village, this new build development for Step Places comprises 12 apartments, 11 townhouses and one penthouse.

 The units will be centred around a landscaped, secret Victorian street and all the townhouses will have access to rooftop gardens.
 At ground floor level, there will be a mix of workspaces and a neighbouring derelict pub, the Edinburgh Castle, will be brought back to life.